 204 See Stacey L. Dogan & Mark A. Lemley, Grounding Trademark Law Through Trademark Use, 92 Iowa L. REV. 1669, 1674 (2007) ("[T]he trademark use doctrine, properly applied, serves as a limited tool for identifying classes of behavior that cannot constitute infringement."); see also Margreth Barrett, Internet Trademark Suits and the Demise of "Trademark Use," 39 U.C.
-DAVIS L. REV. 371, 395-96 (2006) ("In the course of evaluating infringement and dilution claims in this new and unique setting [on the Internet], courts have too often lost sight of the important limiting function the trademark use requirement in the Lanham Act and arguing for rigorous application of the doctrine to immunize search providers from liability); Uli Widmaier, Use, Liability, and the Structure of Trademark Law, 33 HOFSTRA L. REV. 603, 708 (2004) ("[T]he misinterpretation of the trademark use requirement-or more accurately, the flat-out disregard of that requirement-has given rise to a veritable tiff's mark in some way other than "as a mark."205 Both of us have argued before that these efforts were doomed because they required courts to consult the very same fickle consumer perception that anchors the likelihood of confusion analysis.206 Unsurprisingly (to us, at least) these approaches have not turned out to be effective.207 Our approach avoids these problems, at least to a much greater degree.
+DAVIS L. REV. 371, 395-96 (2006) ("In the course of evaluating infringement and dilution claims in this new and unique setting [on the Internet], courts have too often lost sight of the important limiting function the trademark use requirement should play."); Goldman, supra note 79, at 593-95 (finding a trademark use requirement in the Lanham Act and arguing for rigorous application of the doctrine to immunize search providers from liability); Uli Widmaier, Use, Liability, and the Structure of Trademark Law, 33 HOFSTRA L. REV. 603, 708 (2004) ("[T]he misinterpretation of the trademark use requirement-or more accurately, the flat-out disregard of that requirement-has given rise to a veritable whether the confusion present is a type of confusion that is likely to generate inefficiencies sufficient to justify a legal prohibition in the first place." (footnote omitted)).